How to become an Electrician in 2015

 How to become an electrician?
 Well, it is not a short or easy process.
 There are many different paths to your qualifications.
 It can be very confusing since you might easily receive contradictory answers from different colleges or course providers.
 The qualifications framework has changed in 2012 and the way to become an electrician is more complicated than ever.

-C&G 2357-23 NVQ Level 3 Diploma in Electrotechnical Services (Electrical Maintenance)
+You could also complete the C&G 2357-23 NVQ Level 3 Diploma in Electrotechnical Services (Electrical Maintenance) with focus on maintenance of electrical systems.

 You can gain these qualification through apprenticeship or, at the later stage, by completing it at your workplace.